 but since Muslims so frequently claim it happened,

 and al-Isra 17:1 does

-let’s assume that Islam actually has a coherent version of this story
+let’s assume in good faith that Islam actually has a coherent version of this story

 Maybe Anas bin Mālik simply forgot to mention al-Aqsa;

 or being one of Muhammad’s closest and most faithful companions